munin-monitoring/munin/doc/preface/moreinfo.rst

 These are the pages you are currently reading.
 It is aimed at the first read.
 The chapters are designed as a walkthough Munin's components in a very guided manner.
 Its read constitutes the **basis** of every documention available.
-Specially when asking live (IRC_, mailing-list_) channels, users there will expect that you read the Guide prior to asking.
+Specially when asking live (IRC_, mailing-lists_) channels, users there will expect that you read the Guide prior to asking.

 It is regularly updated, as its sources are directly in the munin source